Talks

 | 2025-03-20 | Royal Hacking Lab | KTH Executive School Guest Lecture | Link 1 |

-Royal Hacking Lab was delighted to host KTH Executive School, with Program Director Ulf Änggård, and valuable staff from Stellar Capacity for an exciting session on cutting-edge cybersecurity research.
-Dr. Emre Süren presented the current research and future vision, diving into offensive AI, vulnerabilities in the intersection of IoT and LLMs.
+Dr. Emre Süren was delighted to host KTH Executive School, with Program Director Ulf Änggård, and valuable staff from Stellar Capacity for an exciting session on cutting-edge cybersecurity research.
+Dr. Süren presented the current research and future vision, diving into offensive AI, vulnerabilities in the intersection of IoT and LLMs.
 The session featured: IoT device exploitation – hands-on attack, LLM security weaknesses – practical demonstrations, and a password cracking challenge – a mini-game with the participants.

 Fundraising for AI research